 Meetings will be posted on the main page.
 Email us if you want to be on the BEElieve email list for events and updates.
 For hive openings and more detailed involvement, join the BEELieve beekeepers Google Group.
 Hive openings usually come up with very short notice.

-Read on for Upcoming Events, Resources, and History of the group.
+Read on for Past Events, Resources, and History of the group.

 MIDDLESEX COUNTY BEEKEEPING ASSOCIATION (MCBA): The MCBA has members throughout Middlesex County and the surrounding areas.
 The theme of our club is “beekeepers helping beekeepers.”
 The MCBA maintains a members only web site to post questions and exchange information between meetings.
 We welcome new members and offer classes in beginner beekeeping.
 Members of MCBA range from beekeeping hobbyists with one or two hives to those who run beekeeping businesses with several hundred hives.
 All members enjoy the following benefits: access to the club’s large library of videos and books on beekeeping, members’ interactive web site, the opportunity to learn from established beekeepers’ experiences, as well as those of state and regional bee associations, and a subscription to the club’s monthly newsletter.